gianthips/BASIC_Agentbasedmodeling-Blockchain/README.md

-# BASiC : Blockchained Autonomous Social Infrastructure for Cities
+# BASIC : towards a Blockchained Agent-based SImulator for Cities

+This repository contains the code for the paper:

+L. Marrocco, E. Castello Ferrer, A. Bucchiarone, A. Grignard, L. Alonso, K. Larson, and A. ‘Sandy’ Pentland, 2019.
+BASIC: towards a Blockchained Agent-based SImulator for Cities.

-This project aims to present a tool that combine an agent-based simulator with the blockchain Ethereum.
-This project contains 3 parts:
+This paper aims to present a tool that combines an agent-based simulator with the blockchain Ethereum.
+This repository contains 3 parts:

 ##### Agent-based simulator
 The simulation represents the City of Cambridge and is made by using the [Gama Plateform](https://gama-platform.github.io/).
 The simulation is composed by cars and users.
+A previous work called [CityScope](https://github.com/CityScope/CS_Simulation_GAMA) was used as starting point for this one.

 ##### Docker Container